openfga/cli/README.md

             - user:carl
           assertions:
             can_view: false
+        # checks can group multiple objects that share the same expected results
+        - objects:
+            - folder:1
+            - folder:2
+          user: user:beth
+          assertions:
+            can_write: false
         # either "user" or "users" may be provided, but not both
+        # either "object" or "objects" may be provided, but not both
       list_objects: # a set of list objects to run
       - user: user:anne
         type: folder